chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 * System Integration
 * Core Principles

+.notes Now that the course is introduced, let's introduce Chef.

 # Configuration Management

 "Keep track of all the stuff you do to take a system from 'bare metal' to 'doing its job'." - Adam Jacob, Web Operations (O'Reilly, 2010)